variety4me/niri_docs/docs/Configuration-Window-Rules.md

 Can be `true` or `false`.
 Matches floating windows.

-> [!NOTE]
+!!!
+NOTE
-> This matcher will apply only after the window is already open.
+    This matcher will apply only after the window is already open.
-> This means that you cannot use it to change the window opening properties like `default-window-height` or `open-on-workspace`.
+    This means that you cannot use it to change the window opening properties like `default-window-height` or `open-on-workspace`.

 ```kdl
 window-rule {